Welcome

 Exhibitions

-We also have two permanent exhibitions running alongside Ale Tales, the Bottle Kicking exhibition shows the very lively event that started around 1700 and takes place on Easter Monday each year.
+We have two permanent exhibitions running alongside (new for 2025) the Ale Tales exhibition.
+The Bottle Kicking exhibition shows the very lively event that started around 1700 and takes place on Easter Monday each year.
 This can only be described as a complicated game of rugby played over open fields by Hallaton and Medbourne with the team capturing the most barrels out of three declared the winner!

 Our other permanent exhibition is about Hallaton’s Treasure.
 In 2000 Ken Wallace discovered just outside Hallaton 5,500 silver iron age coins and a magnificent Roman Cavalry helmet, a copy of which you will be able to see.